-Quinoa is one of the world’s most popular health foods - gluten free, it contains all nine essential amino acids and is packed with protein.
-Shiitake mushrooms support the spleen and strengthen your qi.
+Quinoa is one of the world’s most popular health foods - gluten free, all nine essential amino acids and packed with protein the benefits are undeniable.
+Shiitake mushrooms support the spleen and strengthen Qi.
 Mushrooms are a good source of germanium, an element that improves cellular oxygenation and enhances immunity.
-The silky smooth bell pepper vinaigrette brings balance to the dish and when paired with the quinoa, leeks, and goat cheese, you’ve got an immunity strengthening crowd pleaser on your hands!
+The silky smooth bell pepper vinaigrette brings balance to the dish and when paired with the quinoa, leeks and goat cheese you’ve got an immunity strengthening crowd pleaser on your hands.

 Quinoa with Roasted Leeks, Shiitakes, Goat Cheese and a Roasted Red Pepper Vinaigrette

 Serving size: 3-4

 Prep Time / Cook Time

 15 minutes / 30 minutes

 - 1 C quinoa

 - 1 1/2 C leeks